mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 So the question is, you should be *liberated*, okay?
 Because *liberated* means practice is always practice.
 Through the practice, naturally you can experience result, but the result is not [a] unique place [that] you should depend on.
 So the result is a result, but you have to be *liberated* from the result.
 So experience the result, be liberated from the result.
 And then next, experience the result, and then be liberated.

 So what’s the main point of practice?
 The main point of practice is like the sutra mentions, achieving continuity of going beyond.
-Like the *Prajnaparamita* [*Sutra*]: gone. “*Gate gate, paragate, parasamgate, bodhi svaha.*” So achieving continuity of going beyond *is* [the true,] unique place you can depend on.
+Like the *Prajñāpāramitā* [*Sutra*]: gone. “*Gate gate, paragate, parasamgate, bodhi svaha.*” So achieving continuity of going beyond *is* [the true,] unique place you can depend on.
 It is what?
 It is just practice, every day.

 So, there are two points you have to pay attention to about Buddhist practice, okay?